hpcleuven/VscDocumentation/source/access/data_transfer_using_winscp.rst

 The first time you make the connection, you will be asked to 'Continue connecting and add host key to the cache'; select 'Yes'.

 #.
 When you first install WinSCP it should open a new session dialog.
-If that does not happen - start WinSCP and go the the "Session" tab.
+If that does not happen - start WinSCP and go the "Session" tab.
 From there choose "New Session".
 Fill in the following
    information:

    |WinSCP config|